The best LGBT TV shows to stream during Pride Month and beyond

 LGBT TV shows to watch during Pride Month and beyond:

 Unless you've been living under a rock, you'll know that Euphoria is the moment.
-Led by a stellar cast including Zendaya (Rue) and Hunter Schafer (Jules), the HBO teen drama is one of the most successful TV shows in recent years thanks to its unapologetic approach to tackling difficult coming-of-age storylines, from drug addiction and assault to sexuality and identity.
+Led by a stellar cast including Zendaya (who plays Rue) and Hunter Schafer (Jules), the HBO teen drama is one of the most successful TV shows in recent years thanks to its unapologetic approach to tackling difficult coming-of-age storylines, from drug addiction and assault to sexuality and identity.
 Rue and Jules' relationship is an innocent and beautiful portrayal of same-sex teenage love, whilst also providing a refreshingly effortless portrayal of trans life through Jules' experiences.

 Set in the 1980s, Pose is a dance musical that explores the juxtaposition of several segments of life and society in New York through the lens of a community of LGBTQ youth.
 The show features five transgender actresses as series regulars, the most for any prime-time TV series in history.
 It is also written and produced by members of the LGBTQ community, including co-creators Steven Canals and Ryan Murphy, executive producer Nina Jacobson, and trans screenwriters and directors Janet Mock and Silas Howard.